 The team includes Gary Luker (Radiology, Microbiology and Immunology; Biomedical Engineering), and Kathryn Luker (Radiology), who are leading the experimental studies of cell signaling and migration; Jennifer Linderman (Chemical Engineering; Biomedical Engineering); and Krishna Garikipati (Mechanical Engineering; Mathematics), who are leading the machine learning and modeling side of the project.
 Nikola Banovic (Electrical Engineering and Computer Science) and Xun Huan (Mechanical Engineering) are using artificial intelligence approaches to discover decision-making policies and rewards for cancer cells, working with the rest of the investigators to incorporate experimental data and physics/chemistry-based models into their approaches.

-The Keck Foundation research program seeks to benefit humanity by supporting projects in medical research, science and engineering.
-This project combines all of these research areas to tackle cancer in a new way.
+The W. M. Keck Foundation was established in 1954 in Los Angeles by William Myron Keck, founder of The Superior Oil Company.
+One of the nation’s largest philanthropic organizations, the W. M. Keck Foundation supports outstanding science, engineering and medical research.
+The Foundation also supports undergraduate education and maintains a program within Southern California to support arts and culture, education, health and community service projects.
+This project incorporates elements from all the W. M. Keck Foundation’s focus research areas to tackle cancer with a novel, physics-based modeling and AI-centered approach.
 The idea for this project originated in the 2020 MICDE faculty workshop in AI for Physically based Bio-medicine Workshop.
 The workshop brought together an interdisciplinary group of faculty members to discuss ways to advance artificial intelligence and machine learning methods for biomedical problems.
 After seeding the idea, a subset of these researchers were awarded an MICDE catalyst grant and a MIDAS PODS grant.
 These funds were used to establish the proof of concept and to generate preliminary results.

 Computational science is becoming increasingly indispensable in many areas of biomedical science.
 While the current proposal focuses on cancer, this innovative computational framework represents a transformative leap with widespread applications in multiple other biomedical, physical, and social sciences.
 MICDE supports innovative and interdisciplinary projects aiming to advance the current paradigms.